Ethical Standards

 As a model solution it is accepted that the autor(s) and reviewer(s) do not know their identities (double-blind review proces).

 In the case of doubts the reviewer must sign a declaration of no conflict of interest.
-As a case of conflict of interest the following relations between an author and a reviewer are uderstood:
+As a case of conflict of interest the following relations between an author and a reviewer are understood:

-• direct personal relation (kinship, legal relations, conflict);
+- direct personal relation (kinship, legal relations, conflict);

-• professional dependence;
+- professional dependence;

-• direct scientific cooperation during the last two years before the review is prepared.
+- direct scientific cooperation during the last two years before the review is prepared.

 The review is prepared in writing and is concluded with a univocal conclusion that a paper is accepted for publication or rejected.